Samic8/samdawson.dev-vue/blog/2018-05-07-questions.md

 ![Team slide out](images/team-popup.png)

 ### Flat Data Structures
 We chose to use flat data structures to simplify the rendering of DOM content to make our code easier to read and maintain.
-It also allowed us keep a flat list of all of the expanded rows without having to traverse a tree data structure.
+It also allowed us to keep a flat list of all of the expanded rows without having to traverse a tree data structure.
 While the data structures were flat the UI appeared nested for the users of the schedule dashboard.
 Most of the UI on this page has a nested structure to it allowing users to keep expanding nested data.

 ![Expanded Nested State](images/work-hover.png)

-### Synchronised Scrolling Panes
+### Synchronized Scrolling Panes
 The scheduling dashboard consists of three panes that can move independently of one another.
 These panes needed to be kept in sync, when the body scrolled vertically the left navigation needed to scroll when the date header scrolled horizontally the body needed to scroll etc. To pull this off I quickly realized a problem when one pane would receive a scroll event, it then would trigger scrolling on another pane that would then trigger scrolling on another pane, and this would eventually lead to a stack overflow.

 The solution here was to register scroll event listeners for each pane as the user triggers a mouseenter event, then unregister the scroll event as the user triggers a mouseout event on that pane.
 This solved the infinite loop issue.